ssj-gz/Competitive-Programming/my-own-problems/counters-on-a-tree/markdown/problem-statement.md

 ###Explanation

-Although the graph is undirected, we've added _arrows_ along edges for clarity, indicating the direction that Counters must be moved in for each $R$. $R$ itself is highlighted in red.
+Although the graph is undirected, we've added _arrows_ along edges for clarity, indicating the direction in which Counters must be moved for each $R$. $R$ itself is highlighted in red.

 **Example case 1:** TODO